suchipi/yavascript/meta/generated-docs/README.md

 - [`string`]: Alias for `String`
 - [`symbol`]: Alias for `Symbol`

+## QuickJS Modules

+The following QuickJS builtin modules are available via `import`/`require`:

+- [`"quickjs:std"`]: C stdlib wrappers
+- [`"quickjs:os"`]: OS-specific functions
+- [`"quickjs:bytecode"`]: Convert JS code or values to/from bytecode
+- [`"quickjs:context"`]: Create context (separate global environments, aka "Realms") to run code in
+- [`"quickjs:engine"`]: APIs relating to the builtin JS engine and module loader
+- [`"quickjs:encoding"`]: Utility functions for converting between binary and UTF-8.

 ## QuickJS Module Namespace Globals

-For convenience, two builtin modules from QuickJS are also available as globals.
+For convenience, two of the builtin modules from QuickJS are also available as globals.

 - [`std`]: The "quickjs:std" module
 - [`os`]: The "quickjs:os" module